splynx/docs/files/en/addons_modules/quickbooks/quickbooks.md

 The taxes should be the same as the taxes in Splynx (`Config → Finance → Taxes`) to work properly.

-Now, in `Config → Integration → Splynx QuickBooks Accounting` run _Import mapping settings into Splynx_
+Now, in `Finance → QuickBooks Accounting` run _Import mapping settings into Splynx_

 ![Entry point 1](10.png)